Antoni Gaudí: Catalan identity

-Gaudí incorporated elements of Catalan culture and identity in his works.
-Gaudí was part of the Catalan Renaissance (Renaixença in Catalan), romantic revivalist and cultural movement that aimed at restoring Catalan language and arts combined with an anti-Castilian political "Catalanism."
+Gaudí incorporated elements of Catalan culture in his works.
+Gaudí was part of the Catalan Renaissance (Renaixença in Catalan), a romantic revivalist and cultural movement that aimed at restoring Catalan language and arts combined with an anti-Castilian political "Catalanism".
 Park Güell, which was commissioned by Catalan patriot Eusebi Güell, was envisioned by Gaudí as a focus of Catalan nationalism and cultural aspirations.
-Gaudí inserted numerous motifs from Catalan culture in the park, such as a large mosaic with the Catalan flag or the representations of dragons, which were seen as Catalan symbols during the Renaixença because of their connection to the Catalan patron saint George.
-The Park was also host to the First Congress of the Catalan Language while it was still under construction.
-Casa Batlló, which is considered among Gaudí's finest examples of Catalan Modernism, is known as "the House of the Dragon" due to its symbolism related to the legend of Saint George, the patron saint of Catalonia.
-The Sagrada Familia is decorated with many words and writings, such as on the towers and doors, and are mainly in Catalan, such as the Lord's Prayer in Catalan on the main doors.
-The Palau Güell's entrance is decorated with the Catalan coat of arms and a helmet with a winged dragon.
+Gaudí inserted numerous Catalan motifs in the park, such as a large mosaic with the Catalan flag or the representations of dragons, which were seen as Catalan symbols during the Renaixença because of their connection to Catalan patron saint George.
+The Park hosted the First Congress of the Catalan Language during construction.
+Casa Batlló, which is considered among Gaudí's finest works, is known as "House of the Dragon" due to its Georgian symbolism.
+Sagrada Família is decorated with many words and writings, such as on the towers and doors, and are mainly in Catalan, such as the Lord's Prayer in Catalan on the main doors.
+The Palau Güell's entrance is decorated with the Catalan coat of arms and a helmet with a phoenix as an alegory to the rebirth of Catalan culture.
 His project for Barcelona's Muralla de Mar featured shields and names of battles and Catalan admirals.
 The Torre Bellesguard (1900–1909), former summer palace of King Martin I the Humane, was restored by Gaudí and its spire decorated the Catalan flag and the royal crown.
-He also designed a project (never terminated) to crown El Cavall Bernat (a mountain peak) with a viewpoint in the shape of a royal crown and a 20 m high Catalan coat of arms.
+He designed a project (not completed) to crown El Cavall Bernat (a mountain peak) with a viewpoint in the shape of a royal crown and a 20 m high Catalan coat of arms.
 The Catalan flag was also present in a banner designed for Our Lady of Mercy of Reus and a monument (not completed) to Catalan politician Enric Prat de la Riba in Castellterçol.
-Even before he became an architect, he was very interested in the history of medieval Catalonia, when it was a big player in Mediterranean politics and history.
+Even before he became an architect, he was interested in the history of medieval Catalonia, when it was important in Mediterranean politics and history.
 He joined several Catalan associations, such as Cercle Artístic de Sant Lluc, Lliga Espiritual de la Mare de Déu de Montserrat, Associació Catalanista d'Excursions Científiques.
-The latter was a group dedicated to preserve and celebrate the art, landscape, culture, and language of Catalunya.
+The latter was a group dedicated to preserving and celebrating Catalan art, landscape, culture, and language.